smikhalevski/doubter/README.md

   name: 'Peter Parker',
   age: 17
 });
-// ❌ ValidationError: numberGreaterThanOrEqual at /age: Must be greater than or equal to 18
+// ❌ ValidationError: numberMinValue at /age: Must be greater than or equal to 18
 ```

 Infer the user type from the shape: